 Understanding the Impact of Fire Damage

 Fire doesn’t just burn.
 It blackens, melts, cracks, and chars.
 More importantly, it leaves behind toxic smoke, soot, and sometimes gallons of water that were used to control the flames.
-That’s why it’s critical to understand the broader scope of fire damage and not attempt cleanup without a solid plan.
+That’s why it’s critical for Venice property owners to understand the broader scope of fire damage and not attempt cleanup without a solid plan.

 Step 1: Contact Emergency Services